dam90/tpoint/README.md

 ### Within Python

 Download or clone this repo, and use it.
+Requirements are in [requirements.txt](requirements.txt).
+To install them to your python environment run the following from the top directory:

+'''
+pip install -r requirements.txt
+'''

 ### Windows Executable